 - The SQL Server profiler does not capture PRINT statements.

-Suppose you want to print the Hello World text.
+Suppose you want to write a statement that prints Hello, World to the screen.
 The T-SQL should be as follows:

 Print 'Hello World'